dfosco/dfosco.github.io/index.md

 Instagram Print was a project for General Assembly's UXDI class in partnership with Paz Perez and Christina Vu.

-The client for this brief was Instagram, and they needed a way to diversify its revenue stream beyond advertising.
-For that, the requirement was a new printing service for the social network.
+The client for this (fictional) brief was Instagram, who needed a way to diversify their revenue stream beyond advertising.
+For that, the requirement was a new printing feature directly integrated into the service.

 Our goal was to research and prototype a printing service that would be integrated into Instagram’s main app, including credit card fulfillment and shipping to the user’s address.